 Millennials are hooked on social media, which is said to be making us less sociable.
 Although I may have many friends on social media, I still feel inadequate and lonely.
 This inability to apply basic life and social skills in my reality is one cause of my depression.

 My psychiatrist teaches me how to fight this anti-social attitude in me.
 He urged me first to be involved with family activities, to have a close relationship with my parents and siblings, go out and talk to them more, and share my everyday life and thoughts with them without overthinking of being judged.
 It helped me a lot to have the courage to open up more.
 I discovered how loving my family is.
-With their help, I gained enough confidence to join the community and church outreach programs.
+I realized what Dave Kaplowitz, LMFT, CGP means now when he says, “The goal of family therapy is to help family members improve communication, solve family problems, understand and handle special family situations, and create a better functioning home environment. ” With their help, I gained enough confidence to join the community and church outreach programs.

 Confidently, I can say I now do have friends for real, real friends whom I can share my joy and troubles with and help me get back on my feet when I feel like losing it again.